Throughout history, women have been at the forefront of grassroots movements, driving change and making a difference in leading community projects.

 Soraya Abdel-Hadi quit her job in 2014 to study sustainability for businesses and make a difference in the world.

 She launched All the Elements to target the lack of diversity in outdoor spaces and related careers.
-All the Elements is a network of organisations on a mission to reverse this, harnessing the power of community to create change in the UK outdoors scene.
+All the Elements is a network of organisations on a mission to reverse this through community projects, harnessing the power of community to create change in the UK outdoors scene.

 Through this work, Soraya combines her passions – “nature, sustainability, adventure travel and diversity in the outdoors”